felixge/cl/README.md

 # cl

-`cl` clones git repositories into nested directories similar to `go get` and outputs the path of the cloned directory.
+`cl` clones git repositories into nested folders like [GOPATH](https://golang.org/doc/gopath_code#Workspaces) and outputs the path of the cloned directory.
 Example:

 ```
 # clone to /Users/bob/src/github.com/awesome-streamers/awesome-streamerrc